TheClams/SystemVerilog/readme.md

 "sv.autoconnect_allow_prefix": True to expand search for signal to \w+_port.
 Default to true.

 "sv.autoconnect_allow_suffix": True to expand search for signal to port_\w+.
 Default to true.

+"sv.autoconnect_port_prefix": List of string of prefix to be removed before looking for matching signal.
+Default to empty list.

+"sv.autoconnect_port_suffix": List of string of suffix to be removed before looking for matching signal.
+Default to empty list.

 "sv.instance_prefix": Prefix to the module instantiation name, default to "i_".